 Organic Farming at HALL Wines

 At HALL, we are passionate about environmental responsibility and sustainable stewardship of our land.
-All of our vineyards have been Certified organic by the California Certified Organic Farmers (CCOF).
+All of our vineyards have been certified organic by the California Certified Organic Farmers (CCOF).
 Farming organically involves committing to two principals: ecological production and maintaining organic integrity.
-Production methods must conserve soil, pollute little and promote a healthy ecosystem.
+Production methods must conserve soil, pollute little, and promote a healthy ecosystem.

 Soil is the most important element in creating a sustainable environment in the vineyard.
-Over the past 50 years, traditional farming practices have stripped essential minerals from the soil; these minerals are crucial in the development of healthy crops.
+Over the past fifty years, traditional farming practices have stripped essential minerals from the soil; however, these minerals are crucial in the development of healthy crops.
 Farmers have increasingly relied on artificial additives to replace what has been lost and to augment what nature should be allowed to do on its own.
-When pesticides, fumigants and herbicides are used to protect grapes from disease and fortify the soil, the residue travels along with the grape on the winemaking process and ultimately ends up in the wine.
+When pesticides, fumigants, and herbicides are used to protect grapes from disease and fortify the soil, the residue travels along with the grape on the winemaking process and ultimately ends up in the wine.

 Instead of using herbicides, organic farmers cultivate the soil using natural fertilizers (compost and manure) and plant cover crops.
-Plants other than vines are encouraged to grow in and around the vineyard, attracting beneficial insects like ladybugs, some mites and green lace-wings.
+Plants other than vines are encouraged to grow in and around the vineyard, attracting beneficial insects like ladybugs, some mites, and green lacewings.
 Natural predator pests are an organic alternative instead of using poisonous chemicals.
 Cover crops also minimize erosion and sedimentation of local waterways.

-Organic agriculture is a way for us to support the health of soils, ecosystems and people.
+Organic agriculture is a way for us to support the health of soils, ecosystems, and people.
 We’re combining innovation and science in such a way that we can all benefit from sustainable growing practices and a healthy environment.